 When wintertime comes, many hikers are apt to pack away their boots and backpacks until spring.
 However, by doing so, they miss out on one of the most enjoyable times of year to be exploring the backcountry.

-Not only are the trails quieter, but you also get to enjoy the hugely satisfying crunch of snow beneath your feet and the simply impressive spectacle of snow-clad landscapes.
+Not only are the trails quieter, but you also get to enjoy the satisfying crunch of snow beneath your feet and the impressive spectacle of snow-clad landscapes.

 For those not keen on the expense and risk involved in cross-country skiing, the best way to do so is with one of the oldest modes of snow-travel: snowshoeing.

-By learning how to snowshoe, any hiker can open up a whole new world of opportunities and turn themselves from a fair-weather part-timer into a fully-fledged, four-season adventurer.
+By learning this mode of travel, any hiker can open up a whole new world of opportunities and turn themselves from a fair-weather part-timer into a fully-fledged, four-season adventurer.